movahed-abdolahi/Bitcoin-project/README.md

 ##  Project Overview

 This project explores the price dynamics of Bitcoin using Python.
 It aims to understand short- and long-term market behavior through a wide range of technical indicators and volatility metrics.
 This analysis helps reveal potential entry/exit signals and assess overall market sentiment and risk.
-Future stages will include machine learning-based forecasting and Power BI visualizations to deliver a complete end-to-end financial analysis pipeline.
+First part includes cleaning historical data and keep the required columns and then building various indicators on top of the historical data which is done by Excel and Python.
+Second part includes machine learning (ML) based forecasting using XGBoost and TCN 2 famous ML models.
+Third and final part will be Power BI interactive visualizations to deliver a complete end-to-end financial analysis pipeline.

 Note: Nothing in this project is financial advice and is only implemented for testing purposes.